How Much Does Garden Decking Cost?

 timber decking steps

-What are labour prices you should expect to pay to get a deck installed in your garden?
+What are the labour prices you should expect to pay to get a deck installed in your garden?

-Before we get to them, keep in mind that these are average estimates.
-Your whereabouts in the UK will strongly impact the cost of decking installation.
+Your location in the UK will strongly impact the cost of decking installation.

 installing and painting decking